harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 *Don't use dissatisfaction as an excuse to be lazy.* - Paul Graham

-*Sometimes it’s not what you do what you not do would make you successful.* - Paul Graham
+*Sometimes it's not what you do what you not do would make you successful.* - Paul Graham

 *Content is important.
 Medium is not important.*